littensy/charm/README.md

 </div>

-Charm is a state management library based on an approach to reactive programming called [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf).
-Store your game's state in signals, and your code will stay in sync with the data it depends on.
+Charm is a state management library that brings the concept of [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) to Roblox.
+Connect behavior to data with reactive signals, ensuring games stay up-to-date with their underlying data while eliminating the need for manual updates.

-**Build complex state from three reactive primitives:**
+**Build game state from simple building blocks:**

 - Store state in [signals](#signalinitialvalue-equals): state containers that hold a value
-- React to state changes with [effects](#effectcallback): run code whenever a signal updates
+- React to state changes with [effects](#effectcallback): re-run code when a dependency updates
-- Derive new values with [computed signals](#computedgetter): memoized functions with automatic dependency tracking
+- Derive values from state with [computed signals](#computedgetter): memoized functions with dependency tracking

 **Want to learn more about signals?**